Investigation resolves report involving Fayston student and motorist

 January 27, 2026 | By Lisa Scagliotti

-Harwood school officials have alerted families of students at Fayston Elementary School about an incident this morning involving a student walking to school and a motorist on German Flats Road in Fayston.
+Harwood school officials have alerted families of students at Fayston Elementary School about a suspicious incident this morning involving a student walking to school and a motorist on German Flats Road in Fayston.

 A noon email message shares a description of the incident, which has been reported to the Vermont State Police, who are investigating, school officials said.